On our way back from a trip to Italy, I absolutely wanted to stop in Liechtenstein and visit its capital.

 On our drive home through Switzerland, it was just a 20-minute detour to go there.
 If you're not coming by car, you can take the bus from Switzerland or Austria.
 There's no international airport in Liechtenstein.

-Liechtenstein is part of the Schengen Area and so its borders are open, but it's not part of the European Union.
+Another one of those interesting facts about Liechtenstein is that it is part of the Schengen Area and so its borders are open, but it's not part of the European Union.

 2. What's the currency of Liechtenstein?

 Not being part of the European Union, the Liechtenstein currency isn't the euro, but the Swiss franc.

 Money plays a big role in Liechtenstein.
 The country is considered a tax haven and when you walk around in Vaduz, you see banks everywhere.
 But not only that, the country's population is also considered one of the richest in the world.